apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 model = LeafNetwork()
 model.initialize(initializer, ctx=ctx)
-model.summary(mx.nd.random.uniform(shape=(4, 3, 224, 224)))
+model.summary(mx.nd.random.uniform(shape=(4, 3, 128, 128)))
 model.hybridize()
 ```

 ## 3. Choose Optimizer and Loss function

-With the network created we can move on to choosing an optimizer and a loss
+With the network created you can move on to choosing an optimizer and a loss
 function.
-We used these to make an informed decision on how to tune the
+The network uses these components to make an informed decision on how
+to tune the
 parameters to fit the final objective better.
-We use the `gluon.Trainer` to help
+You can use `gluon.Trainer` to
+help with
-us with optimizing the parameters.
+optimizing the parameters.
 The `gluon.Trainer` needs two things to work
 properly, the parameters that need to be tuned and the optimizer with its
 corresponding hyperparameters.
 The trainer uses the error reported by the loss
 function to optimize the parameters.